 We are witnessing a reset where culture, regional differences and community are at the fore.
 This creates opportunities and change.

-· A 2018 study, by Cigna, which found that close to half of all Americans feel alone and isolated.
+- A 2018 study, by Cigna, which found that close to half of all americans feel alone and isolated.
 The study suggests that the use of technology and social media has minimal influence on a person’s feelings of isolation.
-The study found that it was the decline in face-to-face interactions which was most of the impact.
+The study found that it was the decline in face-to-face interactions which was most of impact.

 People are craving community now more than ever.
 For businesses, this means that creating a strong community, of clients and employees, is critical to success.
 For hospitality, it can also play a central role in bringing people together within companies, and within communities.

-· Another study notes that 81% believe that informal comms has declined within the business, which has made performance less effective.
+- Another study notes that 81% believe that informal comms has declined within business, which has made performance less effective.

 It is not a hard case to make to say that if a company wants to build strong performance, then it will to need to once again build a strong community, a real connection with employees and with customers.